elixir-toniq/raft/README.md

 end
 ```

-Now we can start our peers:
+Now we can start our peers.
+Its important to note that each peer must be
+given a unique name within the cluster.

 ```elixir
 {:ok, _pid} = Raft.start_peer(KVStore, name: :s1)